cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 whitelist variables to be sent to remote servers using :cylc:conf:`global.cylc[platforms][<platform name>]ssh forward environment variables`.

-These variables are forwared to the Cylc server and may be used in the `global.cylc` file templating.
+These variables are forwarded to the Cylc server and may be used in the `global.cylc` file templating.

  .. code-block:: cylc